 No professional assistance can be provided to produce the video.
 The format of the video is up to the students.
 Videos can be a commercial, news broadcast, music video, etc.

-The top three videos, as determined by the judges, will be shown during general sessions of the 2018 NCSBA Annual Conference that will be held in Greensboro, November 12-14.
-First-, second-, and third-place winners will be announced at the conference and prizes given to representative school board members from those districts.
+The top three videos, as determined by the judges, will be shown during general sessions of the 2019 NCSBA Annual Conference that will be held in Greensboro, November 18-20.
+First-, second-, and third-place winners will be announced at the conference and prizes will be given to representative school board members from those districts.